douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

         * write passwords back using Azure AD Connect cloud sync
         * Enable password write back for syncd users
         * allow users to unlock their accounts without password reset
-#
+### Administrative Units
+*  determines what admin users can work with what parts of the organisation.
 # Skill 1.2 Manage RBAC
 * RBAC allows you to manage the identies or `security principles` that have `access to azure resources` and the `actions` they can perform
 * In Azure RBAC can be applied to users, groups, service principals and managed identities that are applied at a scope
 * within azure there is role inheritance
 * In azure RBAC model is additive.
-This means the `most privilegdged takes precedence`
+This means the `most privileged takes precedence`
+### RBAC Default Roles
+* Owner
+* Reader
+* contributor

 ## RBAC Scope
 * There is a scope hierarchy
     * management group